 DWER understands from the City of Bunbury and the Shire of Harvey that waste will continue to be collected as normal from residential premises within the Shire of Harvey and the City of Bunbury.

-DWER acknowledges the impact that the restricted waste input is having on local commercial waste operators.
-Typically, commercial waste is likely to generate larger volumes of leachate than residual source segregated municipal waste.
+DWER acknowledges that the EPN has imposed restrictions to wastes that can be accepted at the WMF, and that this has impacted local commercial waste operators.
+Typically, commercial putrescibles waste is likely to generate larger volumes of leachate than residual source segregated municipal waste.

 Commercial waste operators may wish to search DWER’s website for alternative solutions for landfill disposal.

-DWER has required that the Bunbury Harvey Regional Council provide DWER a clear plan to address the capping of landfill cells.
-Once the plan is received by DWER, consideration will be given towards the waste types allowed to be disposed in the unlined cells under the EPN.
+DWER has required that the Bunbury Harvey Regional Council provide DWER a clear plan to address the closure and capping of landfill cells.

-The EPN does not impact recycling activities that are taking place at the premises or the approval to build the contemporary new cells.
+The EPN does not impact recycling activities that are taking place at the premises or the approval to build the new contemporary landfill cells.
 These activities can continue to be undertaken in accordance with the conditions of the existing licence.

 Under the site’s CS Act classification, Bunbury Harvey Regional Council will undertake further investigations to determine the extent of off-site groundwater contamination.
 The full delineation of PFAS impacts will be determined and appropriately managed.

-DWER is currently investigating potential non-compliance with the EPN and licence conditions.
+DWER is currently investigating potential non-compliance with the EPN and licence conditions and DWER Compliance Officers is working with BHRC to address ongoing compliance matters.

 More informationShow more